de-escalation strategies

 As a parent, it’s important to know some safe and helpful de-escalation strategies for meltdowns.

-Sometimes, when children become extremely overwhelmed or they’re experiencing sensory overload, they have a meltdown where they lose control over their behaviors.
-This is an automatic nervous system response and not something our kids can consciously control.
+Sometimes, when children become extremely overwhelmed or they’re experiencing sensory overload, they have a meltdown where they become so dysregulated that their bodies react automatically.

 The Escalation Cycle